 Attraction Passes that Include the Empire State Building

-Note that generally these passes just include standard entry to the Main Deck, so whilst they let you skip the ticket line, they are not express passes and they do not allow access to the 102nd floor observatory.
+Note that generally these passes include standard entry to the Main Deck only, so whilst they let you skip the ticket line, they are not express passes and they do not allow access to the 102nd floor observatory.
+You can pay for an upgrade on-site for access to the 102nd floor if you wish.

-- New York CityPASS – this includes access to the Empire State Building, with the added benefit that you can return and get same night admission after 10pm.
-It also includes access to five other major attractions in the city
+- New York CityPASS – currently $164 for an adult or $136 for a child.
+This includes access to the Empire State Building with the added benefit that you can return and get same-night admission after 10pm.
+It also includes access to four other major attractions in the city, so it’s good value if you’re planning to do a lot of sightseeing.

 On a recent trip to New York City we used the New York Pass to visit the Empire State Building and had no issues.